restfb/restfb.github.io/_includes/documentation/boost-performance-etag.md

 	<h4>Possible problems</h4>
 	<div>
 		<ol>
-<li>Because every call is stored in the cache, this may lead to a performance degregation if the cache increases.</li>
+<li>Because every call is stored in the cache, this may lead to a performance degredation if the cache size increases significantly.</li>
 <li>The cache uses a <code>SoftHashMap</code> to store the response bodies.
 If you drive your system to the memory limit, the JVM will remove elements from the cache to allow the system to work normally.
-If this happens at a really bad timing RestFB my run into problems and you have to send a request again.</li>
+If this happens at a really bad time, RestFB may run into problems and you will have to re-try your request.</li>
 </ol>
 	</div>
 </div>